wende/efx/README.md

 # Defining own effects

-Now this is an effect and can be reasoned about on its own.
-It also is an alias to itself and all the underlying effects.
-What it means is that used like eff fun() :: {Example.print/0}
-Where Example.print() contains effects IO.puts and IO.read
-What is really represents is {Example.print/1, IO.puts/1, IO.read/1}
-And each and everyone of these effects can be captured independently

 ```elixir
 defeffect Example.print()
 ```

+Now this is an effect and can be reasoned about on its own.
+It also is an alias to itself and all the underlying effects.
+What it means is that used like

+`eff fun() :: {Example.print/0}`

+Where `Example.print()` contains effects `IO.puts/1` and `IO.read/1`
+What is really represents is `{Example.print/1, IO.puts/1, IO.read/1}`
+And each and everyone of these effects can be captured independently Think of effects as call to functions that are identified as effect-full

 # Capturing effects
 Effects can be captured using a dedicated syntax `handle do...catch...end`